 The following table presents selected consolidated financial information as of December 31, 2015, 2014, 2013, and 2012, and for the years ended December 31, 2015, 2014 and 2013 and the period from September 25, 2012 (commencement of operations) to December 31, 2012.
-The consolidated financial information presented below as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014, and 2013, has been derived from our audited financial statements included elsewhere in this Annual Report on Form 10-K. The consolidated financial information as of December 31, 2013 and 2012, and for the period from September 25, 2012 (commencement of operations) to December 31, 2013 and 2012, and audited financial statements not included in this Annual Report on Form 10-K.
+The consolidated financial information presented below as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014, and 2013, has been derived from our audited financial statements included elsewhere in this Annual Report on Form 10-K. The consolidated financial information as of December 31, 2013 and 2012, and for the period from September 25, 2012 (commencement of operations) to December 31, 2012, was derived from our historical audited consolidated financial statements not included in this Annual Report on Form 10-K.

 Since the information presented below is only selected financial data and does not provide all of the information contained in our historical consolidated financial statements included elsewhere in this Annual Report on Form 10-K, including the related notes, you should read it in conjunction with "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical consolidated financial statements, including the related notes to our consolidated financial statements, including the related notes to our consolidated financial statements, including the related notes to our consolidated financial statements, including the related notes to our consolidated financial statements, included in this Annual Report on Form 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations," and our historical consolidated financial statements, including the related notes to our consolidated financial statements, included in this Annual Report on Form 10-K.